mhsnar/REAP-T/DisREAPv2/README_Example_Parrot Bebop2.md

 ## Model Structure

-We propose the following structure to describe the position dynamics of a quadcopter:
+We propose the following structure to describe the position dynamics of the Barrot Bebop2:

 $$
 \begin{aligned}